-In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to our Prior PEOs total compensation to determine the compensation actually paid in 2020:
+In accordance with the requirements of Item 402(v) of Regulation SK, the following adjustments were made to our Prior PEOs total compensation to determine the compensation actually paid in 2020:

+Reported

+Summary Reported

+Compensation Value of Equity Compensation

+Table Total Equity Award Actually

-Year Reported Summary Compensation Table Total for PEO (\$) Reported Value of Equity Awards (a) (\$) Equity Award Adjustments (b) (\$) Compensation Actually Paid to PEO (\$) 2020 10,200,262 (3,565,431) 21,542,342 28,177,174
+for PEO Awards (a) Adjustments (b) Paid to PEO

+Year (\$) (\$) (\$) (\$)

+2020 10,200,262 (3,565,431) 21,542,342 28,177,174
-(a) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" column in the Summary Compensation Table for the applicable year.

-(b) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the applicable year; (iii) for awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards that are granted and vest in the same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value of any dividends or other earnings paid on stock awards in the applicable year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the applicable year.
+- (a) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" column in the Summary Compensation Table for the applicable year. - (b) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards that are granted and vest in the same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock awards in the applicable year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the applicable year.
 The valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of grant.